 - The overarching goal is to minimize exposure to COVID-19 at healthcare facilities and reduce the burden on these facilities. - Health facilities should optimize clinic spaces in order to minimize potential exposure to COVID-19.
-Individuals with proven or suspected COVID-19 should be separated from where care is provided to other clients. - Open windows and well-ventilated waiting spaces are recommended where applicable.
-Waiting areas outside may also be helpful. - Through phone calls or SMS, facilities staff should proactively communicate with HIV clients using positive messaging about the need to stay healthy. - Clients should preferentially receive their drug supplies outside of the health facility.
+Individuals with proven or suspected COVID-19 should be separated from where care is provided to other clients.
+Dedicated HIV clinic spaces where they do not already exist may be useful in accomplishing this goal. - Through phone calls or SMS, facilities staff should proactively communicate with HIV clients using positive messaging about the need to stay healthy. - Clients should preferentially receive their drug supplies outside of the health facility.
 These options may be used for dispensing ARV for any duration (for 1 month, 3 month or 6-month pickups), PrEP, HIV self-tests and other medicines already being supplied for chronic conditions (including drugs for hypertension, diabetes, etc.).
-Decentralized distribution approaches include: - Home deliveries: through peer-run groups OR private delivery mechanisms that maximize social distancing and respect client's privacy. - Community or private pharmacies: with scheduled pick-up times to maximize social distancing.
+Decentralized distribution approaches include: - Home deliveries: through peer-run groups OR private delivery mechanisms that maximize social distancing and respect client's privacy. - Community or private pharmacies: with scheduled pick-up times to maximize social distancing. - Pop-up pharmacy: that provide additional infrastructure in remote areas outside hospital or clinic settings with pick-up windows that are configured to ensure social distancing. - Automated lockers: provide additional infrastructure outside hospital or clinic settings for drug pick-ups. - Community pickup: through community structures such as schools, churches/FBOs, post offices or KP-focused sites - Where countries are moving towards limiting movement, due to COVID-19, countries will need to work with law enforcement, national militaries, and other officials to: - Ensure importation and transport of health commodities is not interrupted - Designate health commodity logistics, warehousing, and distribution (e.g. last mile delivery) operations including private sector providers as exempted activity and related personnel as essential personnel - Ensure that decentralized distribution approaches are permitted

-- Pop-up pharmacy: that provide additional infrastructure in remote areas outside hospital or clinic settings with pick-up windows that are configured to ensure social distancing. - Automated lockers: provide additional infrastructure outside hospital or clinic settings for drug pick-ups. - Community pickup: through community structures such as schools, churches/FBOs, post offices or KP-focused sites - Where countries are moving towards limiting movement, due to COVID-19, countries will need to work with law enforcement, national militaries, and other officials to: - Ensure importation and transport of health commodities is not interrupted - Designate health commodity logistics, warehousing, and distribution (e.g. last mile delivery) operations including private sector providers as exempted activity and related personnel as essential personnel - o Ensure that decentralized distribution approaches are permitted - If OUs have significant movement restriction and/or high absenteeism amongst HCW, alternatives to face-to-face care provision should be considered, including the use of phone consultations.
+If OUs have significant movement restriction and/or high absenteeism amongst HCW, alternatives to face-to-face care provision should be considered, including the use of phone consultations.

-Given the priority on reducing non-essential visits to health facilities to limit COVID-19 exposure among PLHIV coupled with known adherence challenges among Adolescent and Youth living with HIV (A/YLHIV), what are the recommendations for peer support groups and mentoring for A/YLHIV?
+Given the priority on reducing non-essential visits to health facilities to limit COVID-2 exposure among PLHIV coupled with known adherence challenges among Adolescent and Youth living with HIV (A/YLHIV), what are the recommendations for peer support groups and mentoring for A/YLHIV?